Digital Nomad Life in Orchard Road

 What do people appreciate most about the culture in Orchard Road?

 "Expats in Orchard Road often appreciate the local culture for its diversity and harmony.
 They admire the blend of Chinese, Malay, Indian, and Western cultures, which is reflected in the local cuisine, festivals, and everyday life.
 They also appreciate the safety and cleanliness of the city, which is a testament to the discipline and respect that Singaporeans have for their environment and each other.
 The efficiency and reliability of public services, including transportation and healthcare, are also highly valued.
 Additionally, expats enjoy the vibrant shopping scene and the wide range of entertainment options available.
-The local people's friendliness, respect for others, and their strong sense of community are also aspects of the culture that expats in Orchard Road appreciate," said one person in Orchard Road.
+The local people's friendliness, respect for others, and their strong sense of community are also aspects of the culture that expats in Orchard Road appreciate," said one expat in Orchard Road.

 What do people find most challenging about the culture in Orchard Road?